 We are happy to answer any questions you have, take feedback on the blog, or set up a time to discuss your project.

-After spending eight years in academia researching Alzheimer’s disease in Rochester, NY and then at the Brigham and Women’s Hospital in Boston, Sarah spent three years studying health policy and management at the Boston University School of Public Health.
-While there, she helped teach courses on the US healthcare system in the context of current health reform issues.
-During this time, she was involved in program development for a mobile phone solutions project for surgical patients in rural Haiti, data analysis for a federal re-admission reductions program, and strategic planning for the Commonwealth Care Alliance.
-These experiences bolstered her skills and knowledge in quantitative and qualitative research, operations, strategic management, data analytics, and human resources.
+After spending eight years in academia researching Alzheimer’s disease in Rochester, NY and then at the Brigham and Women’s Hospital in Boston, Sarah studied health policy and management at the Boston University School of Public Health.
+While there, she collaborated with a team at Harvard Medical School to develop and implement a mobile phone solutions program for surgical patients in rural Haiti.
+She also bolstered her skills and knowledge in quantitative and qualitative research, operations, strategic management, data analytics, and human resources.

-Sarah recently accepted an adjunct faculty position at Boston University’s Metropolitan College teaching Introduction to the US Healthcare System for Health Communicators.
+Sarah holds an adjunct faculty position at Boston University’s Metropolitan College teaching Introduction to the US Healthcare System for Health Communicators.
+She also recently accepted an affiliate faculty position with Atul Gawande’s Ariadne Labs.
 She holds a PhD in Neurobiology & Anatomy from the University of Rochester and a MPH in Health Policy & Management from Boston University.